agr505/MovieRevenuePredictionMachineLearningProject/README.md

 Whereas, Using a bin size of 300, the same value will get mapped to a value equal to 0.

 Thus, the value of bin-size is an important variable that can lead to different classification results.
 We experiment with different values of bin-size in the following sections.

+The significance of turning the revenue problem into a classification problem is that if we can get a high accuracy of predicting revenue for a specific bin size, we can tell customers that we can predict revenue at high accuracy within margins of error of +- bin size, or within bin-size intervals of revenue.

 ### SVM